shalewood/Glass_Lewis_Code_Challenge_Security/README.md

 Add Token and select the type of request you want

-Note this can also be used on swagger - Authorize Button is where you will copy Toke to allow you to use the "Company" API code
+Note this can also be used on swagger - Authorize Button is where you will copy Token to allow you to use the "Company" API code